Top 24 Financial Literacy Quotes for Students

 – Albert Einstein, physicist

 Einstein recognized that compound interest is perhaps the most powerful force in finance.
 When you save and invest, compound interest works for you, as your earnings generate their own earnings over time.
 When you carry debt, compound interest works against you, as interest charges pile up on unpaid balances.
 Understanding this concept is the difference between wealth building and wealth destruction.
-Even small amounts saved regularly can grow substantially over decades thanks to compound interest, while credit card debt can balloon quickly when only minimum payments are made.
+Even small amounts saved regularly can grow substantially over decades, while credit card debt can balloon quickly when only minimum payments are made.

 “Risk comes from not knowing what you’re doing.”